 All guests must wear face coverings, abide by distancing signage, and agree to a temperature screening before entering the museum.

 This is the most important tip: Bring earbuds for the audio tour!
 The audio tour is a highlight so don’t miss it.
 Also, bring a credit card as prepackaged food sales will be cashless.

 Some below deck areas will be closed and you won’t be able to climb into the aircraft on the Flight Deck, but rest assured that the experience will still be awesome.
 The Hangar Deck and Flight Deck tour routes are open and showcase more than 30 restored Navy aircraft and some fantastic San Diego Bay views.

-Who Visit the USS Midway?
+Who Visits the USS Midway Museum?

 USS Midway Volunteers and Docents Add Incredible Value